 This section specifically refers to the morning of the inauguration.
 Here, the speaker requests her fellow countrymen to lift their eyes once again on the daybreak.
 They have to give birth to the dream again as it is a new beginning.

 Women, children, and men, all have to take the “pulse of morning” on their palms.
 Here, the poet metaphorically compares the morning to a thing that can be shaped.
 The poetic voice tells everyone to shape their future for private needs.
 Moreover, they can sculpt it into the ideal image of a responsible citizen.
-There is no need to fret upon the past as each noir hours holds new chances, for either restarting or beginning anew.
+There is no need to fret about the past as each noir hour holds new chances, for either restarting or beginning anew.
 The speaker forbids them to wed forever to fear and yoke eternally to brutishness.
-As fear and brutality, both lead to the degradation of humanity.
+Fear and brutality, both lead to the degradation of humanity.

 The horizon leans forward,